Wristband: Event wristbands

 A collection of wristbands from music festivals.

 Travel agents and private organizers in Hajj and Umrah provide pilgrims with wearables such as wristbands, as seen on this pilgrim at Masjid al-Haram in Makkah, as identifiers.

 Colored wristbands are often given to people attending events such as music festivals and gigs as an access control measure.
 Counterfeit wristbands are increasingly common.

 Silicone wristbands (sometimes referred to as gel bracelets) are popular for fundraising or showing support for a cause.
 An event organizer might create a custom wristband to give out or sell to those interested in an event or supporting a cause.
 Some people keep the wristbands as souvenirs or wear the wristbands after the event to show what events they went to.

 Further uses for wristbands include event ticketing at music festivals, and sporting events may include an NFC (near field communication) chip that would allow contactless payment at the concessions and turnstiles.
 Wristbands are ideal to use for dark environments such as nightclubs and bars, or outdoor venues where patrons can be far away, such as festivals and theme parks.

 In addition, these styles of colored wristbands are used alongside hospital patient bands to serve as an extra safety reminder and alert for allergies.
 They will have a standard color and clearly written labeling, such as "Fall Risks" (which may come from medical conditions, injuries and/or medications used), "Allergies" (to cover allergic reactions), or "Latex Allergies" (to make sure medical safety gloves are not made of latex), amongst several other important cautions that would help protect the patient by preventing iatrogenic mistakes.

+Different base materials deliver stark differences in durability, print compatibility, wearing comfort, cost and anti-counterfeiting performance.
+The mainstream wristband wristband materials in the industry fall into 6 core categories: paper composite substrates, synthetic stock, polyweave fabric, thermal printing rolls, PVC & vinyl plastic, and textile fabric.